Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 	  **Secrets** can be mounted as data volumes or exposed as environment variables to be used by a container in a Pod.
 Secrets can also be used by other parts of the system, without being directly exposed to the Pod.

+23. **Which command is used to encrypt the password to store inside the secreats dockerfile?**
+	echo -n "My@password" | base64

 47. **Is it possible to create multiple containers in one pod?**
 YES – but better be one container/Pod